mgalloy/knowledge/git.md

 Note that Travis will start a build based on the new tag.

-## Keeping a feature branch in sync with the master branch
+## Keep a feature branch in sync with the master branch

 I have a repository, [csdms/component_metadata](https://github.com/csdms/component_metadata),